 Exploring the Effects of Economic Sanctions on International Trade

 Economic sanctions, like trade wars, have far-reaching consequences.
+When these measures specifically target trade flows, they are often referred to as trade sanctions.
+A sanction is a restrictive or punitive measure imposed by one country or group of countries on another to induce behavioral change or inflict economic harm.
 When a country faces economic sanctions, its access to international markets is restricted, hindering its ability to import vital goods and services.
 This can lead to shortages, higher prices, and decreased living standards for the population.
+The general public in both the targeted and sanctioning countries can be affected by these measures.

 Moreover, economic sanctions can undermine a country’s economic stability and development.
 With limited access to foreign investment, technology transfers, and international financial systems, countries subject to sanctions may struggle to sustain economic growth and diversify their industries.
 In some cases, sanctions can exacerbate existing social and political unrest, leading to political instability or even conflict.